Last Updated: June 7th, 2019

 Have you ever ordered a chai tea from your favorite coffee house?
-The warming, sweet spicy tea feels so good going down it makes you just want to hug your mug.
+The warming, sweet spicy tea feels so good going down it makes you just want to hug your mug (or maybe you prefer rose tea?)

 But there’s more to chai than just fabulous taste.
 Are you aware of the health benefits of chai tea?
 The different spice mixes available let you customize a great drink.